-After the webinar, I signed up for the mentoring program with Her Business (or Australian Businesswomen’s Network as it was known back then).
+After the webinar, I signed up for the mentoring program with Her Business.
 They sent me a questionnaire about my business and about me.
 From that questionnaire, they matched me with a mentor who had the experience, the knowledge, and most of all, the patience(!!) to help me.

 My mentor, PJ, and I talk about 9 or 10 times a year.
 It’s dedicated time for me to discuss where the business is at and where I want it to go.
 PJ is my reality check.
 He’s the voice of reason when I’m flailing.
 He doesn’t accept excuses and will always, very nicely, call me on my BS.
 And his advice and wisdom are a major part of the reason why Sohovian exists today.

 Why you should pay for your mentoring

 Do you sometimes think there is a certain cringe factor when it comes to paid mentorship programmes?
 I certainly get that feeling when speaking with other people about it.
 This could be founded on a belief that mentors are meant to be altruistic, with only the best intentions for their protege.
 Sometimes this couldn’t be further from the truth.
 Beware the person who seeks you out, wanting to become your mentor!
 And why shouldn’t someone be paid for helping another person to become successful?
 Aren’t employees paid to help the business they work for to become more successful?
 Even school teachers are paid to teach their pupils.